bluesky/ophyd/docs/user_v2/how-to/make-a-simple-device.rst

 .. literalinclude:: ../../../ophyd/v2/epicsdemo/__init__.py
    :pyobject: SampleStage

-This makes use of the prefix nesting that ``SimpleDevice.connect`` offers:
+This makes use of the prefix nesting that ``StandardReadable.connect`` offers:

 - SampleStage is passed a prefix like ``DEVICE:``
 - SampleStage.x will append its prefix ``X:`` to get ``DEVICE:X:``